 We love picture books and use them all the time in our classroom as mentor texts or to illustrate a writer’s craft.
 We love books that highlight kindness and use them all year with our students.
 We’re always on the search for new books, but here are some of the best kindness books we’ve found and use all year.

 We want to point out that we use these books mostly with our fourth and fifth graders, but they would be great with any age.
-Don’t forget that older students love pictures books too (and they enjoy being read to).
+Don’t forget that older students love picture books too (and they enjoy being read to).
 You can demonstrate or model so many reading skills and strategies simply by reading aloud to your students.

 We can’t afford to keep every book in stock in our classroom (Mr. Ninja has put a book ban on it), so take these titles to your school librarian or look them up at your local public library to keep your costs down!

 Check out these great kindness books!

 Each Kindness by Jacqueline Wilson: This is a powerful story great for all ages (but older students resonate with the message).
 What happens when no one is nice to the new girl?
 What happens when the new girl stops coming to school?

-Be Kind by Pat Zietlow Miller: A picture that book that shows children tangible examples of kindness they can share each and every day.
+Be Kind by Pat Zietlow Miller: A picture book that shows children tangible examples of kindness they can share each and every day.

 Ordinary Mary’s Extraordinary Deed by Emily Pearson: Highlights how one simple act of kindness can snowball around the world.

 If You Plant a Seed by Kadir Nelson: A fictional story about animals planting seeds of kindness and compassion, until a rabbit plants a seed of selfishness.

 Listening With My Heart by Gabi Garcia: This one was a little young for our fifth graders, but it is a wonderful story about mindfulness and kindness, listening to your inner voice and doing what is best.